Luis Sanguino

-Luis Antonio Sanguino de Pascual (/es/; born 1934) is a Spanish sculptor who is known for many monumental works, mostly in bronze, both in Spain and in the Americas.
-After living abroad more than once, including sojourns in other European countries as a child, arising from the Spanish Civil War's upheavals, and periods during his adult life in the United States and Mexico, he currently lives near Segovia in the land of his birth.
+Luis Antonio Sanguino de Pascual (/es/; 13 August 1934 – 12 July 2026) was a Spanish sculptor who is known for many monumental works, mostly in bronze, both in Spain and in the Americas.
+After living abroad more than once, including sojourns in other European countries as a child, arising from the Spanish Civil War's upheavals, and periods during his adult life in the United States and Mexico, he later lived near Segovia in the land of his birth.

 Libertad ("Freedom"), one of Sanguino's works on public display in Oviedo.

 Early life

 Sanguino's parents, the lawyer Aquilino Sanguino and Rosa de Pascual, were a noble family of Barcelona, while their son was the seventh of eight siblings.
 When the Spanish Civil War broke out in 1936, they fled Barcelona, leaving behind all their belongings in their rush to take flight.

 Their journey both outside and inside the country led to them living in Marseille, Monaco and San Sebastián, but in the end they settled in the Andalusian province of Córdoba, where Sanguino would live his childhood on a farm called La Raña, and he would study at the Salesian college of Pozoblanco.

 From earliest childhood, Sanguino showed signs of great artistic gifts.
 During the Civil War, when his once comfortable family had to use many candles for lack of any better lighting, he took advantage of the melted wax from them to make little sculptures.
 His skills improved, and he accomplished at the age of only eight a work in terracotta, known as "Las Ruinas", dated between 1942 and 1943.
 It was made up of a bas-relief in baked clay (terracotta) that depicts a bucolic or pastoral countryside scene in which one sees a shepherd with his flock in the middle of nature, and before the ruins of what must once have been a monastery.
 In executing this work, Sanguino was inspired by an engraving from an old book that his mother had.

 Sanguino's family moved house in 1944, relocating this time to Spain's capital, Madrid, where they would only live for a short time before moving once again, this time to Cádiz.
 It was during his short time in Madrid, however, that Sanguino's acquaintances put him in touch with the sculptor Mariano Benlliure, who despite considering Sanguino's aptitude in sculpture to be quite great, would not become his teacher owing to his already advanced age (Benlliure was 82 by this time), and instead recommended that fellow sculptor Federico Coullaut-Valera Mendigutia take on the task.
 Coullaut-Valera's father had also been a sculptor, Lorenzo Coullaut Valera (1876–1932), who had created, among other works, the sculpture "El Quijote", a work representing Don Quijote and Sancho Panza from the well known Spanish epic novel astride their mounts.
 It stands at the Plaza de España in Madrid as part of the Monument to Miguel de Cervantes.

 Paz ("Peace"), another of Sanguino's works on public display in Oviedo.